 B i o g r a p h y

-Emily’s stage career includes roles in the The Fantasticks (Luisa) for the Lansing Civic Players, Offenbach's Les Contes d'Hoffmann (Olympia) and Mozart's The Impresario (Madame Heartmelt), both through Michigan State University Opera Theater.
-Since arriving in Boston, she has performed in The Impresario (Mademoiselle Silberklang), L'Egisto (Goddess of Dawn/Hour One), Le nozze di Figaro (Barbarina) and The Medium (Monica), all through the opera studio at the New England Conservatory.
-She is a regular to the Boston opera scene, performing in the 2008 Boston Opera Collaborative production of Mozart's The Magic Flute (First Spirit/Pamina cover) and MetroWest Opera's 2009 spring production of Ravel's L'enfant et la Sortileges (Le Feu).
+Emily’s stage career includes roles in The Fantasticks (Luisa) for the Lansing Civic Players, Offenbach's Les Contes d'Hoffmann (Olympia), and Mozart's The Impresario (Madame Heartmelt), both through Michigan State University Opera Theater.
+Since arriving in Boston, she has performed in The Impresario (Mademoiselle Silberklang), L'Egisto (Goddess of Dawn/Hour One), Le nozze di Figaro (Barbarina), and The Medium (Monica), all through the opera studio at the New England Conservatory.
+She is a regular on the Boston opera scene, performing in the 2008 Boston Opera Collaborative production of Mozart's The Magic Flute (First Spirit/Pamina cover) and MetroWest Opera's 2009 spring production of Ravel's L'enfant et la Sortileges (Le Feu).
 She played Adele in Die Fledermaus in weekly performances in the summer of 2009 at Quisisana Resort in Lovell, Maine.
 After a brief time away from opera, she returned to the stage in the summer of 2016, performing in Dido & Aeneas (Spirit) and Suor Angelica (Suor Infermiera) in Concord, NH, followed by covering the role of Adele for Opera51 and the role of Oberto for Opera del West.

 B&@ photo of Emily as Adele (cover) from 2017 production of Fledermaus with Opera51 (photo by John T Riley), color photo as The Goddess of the Dawn, from New England Conservatory's 2007 production of L'Egisto, costume designed by Seth Bodie